Thrivent: History

-The roots of Lutheran Brotherhood go back to the founding convention of the Norwegian Lutheran Church of America when Jacob Preus, the state insurance commissioner of Minnesota, proposed launching a not-for-profit aid society.
-As with other Lutheran denominations, this move proved controversial, with some saying it indicated a lack of faith in God.
-Those who favored the society prevailed by arguing that the new aid society would prevent Norwegian Lutherans from joining unacceptable secret beneficial societies or "lodges" which was forbidden by conservative Lutheran doctrine.
+The Lutheran Brotherhood dates to the founding convention of the Norwegian Lutheran Church of America, when J. A. O. Preus, Minnesota's state insurance commissioner, proposed launching a not-for-profit aid society.
+As with other Lutheran denominations, this move proved controversial, with some saying it indicated lack of faith in God.
+Those who favored the society prevailed by arguing that the aid society would prevent Norwegian Lutherans from joining unacceptable secret beneficial societies or "lodges", which was forbidden by conservative Lutheran doctrine.

 The organization authorized by the convention was called the Luther Union, and was incorporated in the state of Minnesota on September 18, 1918.
 That month, the Luther Union entered into negotiations with Lutheran Brotherhood of America of Des Moines, Iowa.
 These two organizations merged in the Lutheran Brotherhood in 1920.

 The articles of incorporation of Lutheran Brotherhood stated its purpose:To aid the Lutheran Church in extending the Lutheran Faith, to foster patriotism, loyalty, justice, charity and benevolence, to provide education, instruction, proper entertainment and amusements, to encourage industry, saving, thrift and development on the part of its members, to give aid in the case of poverty, sickness, accident or old age, and otherwise promote the spiritual, intellectual and physical welfare of its members.Membership was open only to Lutherans.
 There were 550,000 members in 1965 and 900,000 in 1979.

 Non-profit organization

-Local units were called "branches", which were divided into three categories: A-1, affiliated to Lutheran congregations; A-2, usually sponsored by a group within a Lutheran parish; and A-3, geographic branches.
+Local units were called "branches", and were divided into three categories: A-1, affiliated to Lutheran congregations; A-2, usually sponsored by a group within a Lutheran parish; and A-3, geographic branches.
 The Lutheran Brotherhood had a quadrennial convention and a board of directors who managed its business.
 It was headquartered in Minneapolis.

 Philanthropy

-The LB helped establish new Lutheran congregations through the Church Extension Fund, sponsored scholarships for Lutheran clergy and arranged seminars on Christian topics.
+The LB helped establish new Lutheran congregations through the Church Extension Fund, sponsored scholarships for Lutheran clergy, and arranged seminars on Christian topics.

 Mergers

 Lutheran Life Insurance Society of Canada

-In 1972, the Canadian branches of the Lutheran Brotherhood and the Aid Association for Lutherans merged as a result of the desire to have an indigenous Canadian fraternal benefit society.
+In 1972, the Canadian branches of the Lutheran Brotherhood and the Aid Association for Lutherans merged as a result of the desire for an indigenous Canadian fraternal benefit society.
 They formed a new fraternal order called the Faith Life.
 Like the AAL and LB, the LLISC was organized into branches and run by a board of directors.
 There were 120 branches in 1979.
 The society was based in Kitchener, Ontario.
-The LLISC provided scholarships to Lutheran educational institutions, gave grants to churches and church-related organizations and projects, and gave reduced rate mortgages for Lutheran churches.
+The LLISC provided scholarships to Lutheran educational institutions, gave grants to churches and church-related organizations and projects, and gave reduced-rate mortgages for Lutheran churches.

 Thrivent Financial for Lutherans

 The AAL and LB functioned independently throughout the 20th century.
-In June 2001, after close consideration of how combining the two organizations would be of benefit to members, the AAL and LB merged, with the merger completed by the end of that year.
-Following the merger, in 2002, a new name was voted upon and approved by the members of the merged organization: Thrivent Financial for Lutherans.
+In June 2001, after close consideration of how combining the two organizations would benefit members, the AAL and LB merged, with the merger completed by the end of that year.
+After the merger, in 2002, a new name was voted upon and approved by the members of the merged organization: Thrivent Financial for Lutherans.